paddycull/Convert-ScriptToModule/README.md

 One thing to note before using this function, the source scripts have to be formatted a certain way.
 For function names to be discovered correctly, the line with the function declaration needs to have the opening curly bracket on the same line, or on the line immediately after it.

 The closing bracket for the function needs to be at the very start of it's own line, without any spaces before it.
 So make sure there is no closing brackets at the very start of any line UNLESS it's a function ending.
 A handy way to make your script adhere to these rules is to open it in VSCode and press Shift+Alt+F - this will format the document to best practices.

-e.g;
+Here are examples of what this means;
 ```` powershell
 #Open curly bracket on same line as function declaration
 function Get-Example {